Jim-Duke/bumbyextras/docs/_reviews/what_the_lord_has_done_in_me.md

 - Look at the slides to be sure they would be easily readable when projected
 - Any overall comments or suggestions
 - Be sure to look at the research which provide sources for the original verses

+# HYMN and Tune

+See the research for the analysis.
+The recommendation was to take the Sumphonia version from Psalms Hymns and Spiritual songs without modification.